Compressed Hypothesis Testing: To Mix or Not to Mix?: Examples of Compressed Hypothesis Testing

 \section{Examples of Compressed Hypothesis Testing}

-In this section, we provide simple examples in which smaller error probability can be achieved in hypothesis testing through mixed observations than the traditional individual sampling approach, under the same number of measurements.
-In particular, we consider Gaussian distributions in our examples.
+In this section, we provide simple examples in which smaller error probability can be achieved in hypothesis testing through mixed observations than the traditional individual sampling approach, with the same number of measurements.
+Especially, we consider Gaussian probability distributions in our examples.